ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 State Management is a programming technique for User Interface in which the state of a single UI control completely or partially depends on the state of all the other UI controls.

+State Management refers to the techniques used to preserve the state of a web application between HTTP requests.
+Since HTTP is a stateless protocol, each request is independent, and the server does not retain any information about previous interactions.
+State management ensures that necessary data persists across these requests, enhancing user experience and application functionality.

+State management in .NET Core offers a variety of tools and techniques to maintain and manage application and user state effectively.
+Whether you're building a simple web application, a complex API, or a rich interactive front-end with Blazor, understanding and implementing the appropriate state management strategy is essential for creating robust, scalable, and user-friendly applications.

 There are two types of State management in ASP net.
 They are :
 - Server-side
 - Client-side